 The letter should include information about how to contact the holder and may include more than one method.
 It could indicate that the owner must sign the letter and return it via United States Mail or contact the holder via telephone or email.

-Certain states, such as California, Delaware, North Carolina, and Utah require to have specific language placed within the footer of the due diligence notice.
+Certain states, such as California, Delaware, North Carolina, and Utah require to have specific language placed somewhere within the due diligence notice.
+At Keane, we utilize a single due diligence letter template that is compliant in all jurisdictions and put this language within the footer.
 Be sure to consult with the specific jurisdiction to ensure you have the most up to date language in your templates.

 Letters Ready?
 What’s Next?